hectron/blog/_posts/2015-11-08-open-source-contribution.markdown

 In September, I gave a [lightning talk at Chicago Ruby](http://www.chicagoruby.org/videos/archives/2015/09/01/chicagoruby-downtown-lightening-talks/) about programming for the internet of things using Ruby.
-Ruby is not usually the first langauge that people consider for the Internet of Things but I provided two use cases in which you can use Ruby to perform these things.
+Ruby is not usually the first language that people consider for the Internet of Things but I provided two use cases in which you can use Ruby to perform these things.
 In the process of preparing the lightning talk, I ended up [fixing the Artoo Ruby